Author Archives: Erik Deprey FSSP

 3) Download the Formed app to your mobile device (iOS or Android) via App Store or Google Play Store.

 We are grateful for the donations which made this one-year subscription possible !
-If everyone contributed just $10 toward this service, we can continue offering it on a yearly basis.
+If everyone contributed just $20 toward this service, we could continue offering it on a yearly basis.

 https://www.canadahelps.org/en/charities/st-clements-parishla-paroisse-st-clement/